crumbdotco/.github/profile/README.md

-# Crumb
+# Crumbify

-Hi, we are building crumb.
+Hi, we are building crumbify.

-Crumb provides insight into your most ordered food and drinks, with a choice of different periods.
+Crumbify provides insight into your most ordered food and drinks, with a choice of different periods.
 What makes this app unique is that you can track your order history and view your stats like never before!

-You can download crumb via the [Google Play Store](placeholder) and [Apple App Store](placeholder).
+You can download crumbify via the [Google Play Store](placeholder) and [Apple App Store](placeholder).
 Apart from that we are working on a website on which you can view your statistics too, [placeholder](placeholder).
 Keep in mind that the site is still in development and not finished yet.

 ## Contributing & support